eurompi/eurompi.github.io/_pages/call.md

 <p>EuroMPI/USA 2025 will continue to focus on advancing the ubiquitous Message Passing Interface (MPI) model and specification of parallel programming.
 It will also encompass extensions and alternative interfaces for high-performance heterogeneous and hybrid systems, benchmarks, tools, parallel I/O, fault tolerance, and parallel applications using MPI and other interfaces.</p>

-<p>EuroMPI/USA 2025 will be hosted by the University of North Carolina, Charlotte and will be co-located with [IWOMP 2025](https://www.iwomp.org/) (October 1 - October 3, 2025), with joint tutorials, and opportunities for interaction between the two communities.</p>
+<p>EuroMPI/USA 2025 will be hosted by the University of North Carolina, Charlotte and will be co-located with <a href="https://www.iwomp.org/">IWOMP 2025</a> (October 1 - October 3, 2025), with joint tutorials, and opportunities for interaction between the two communities.</p>

 <p>Through the presentation of full papers, position papers, posters, and invited talks, the meeting will provide ample opportunities for attendees to interact and share ideas and experiences to contribute to the improvement and furthering of message-passing and related parallel programming paradigms.</p>